 Advanced social welfare policy

-MSW degree programs generally offer at least a few concentrations, which are areas of specialization.
+Master of Social Work programs generally offer at least a few concentrations, which are areas of specialization that tailor your education to your career.
 You can learn more about a facet of social work, which may help prepare you for a career in that area.
-You can choose to concentrate in:

 Children, youth, and families